- Advanced Short Range Air to Air Missile (ASRAAM)

-A further batch of Paveway IV were ordered in 2012, worth £25 million.
+A further batch of Paveway IV was ordered in 2012, worth £25 million.

 The first drop of a Paveway IV by a Typhoon was conducted by 1 (Fighter) Squadron in November 2014 at the Cape Wrath range.

 The P1Eb Typhoon enhancement package included integration of Paveway IV and other improvements onto Tranche 2 aircraft.
-This was completed for six wing pylon carriage through the full flight envelope.
+This was completed for a six-wing pylon carriage through the full flight envelope.
 This work also included requalification for more demanding flight envelopes on the Tornado.

 Another replenishment contract was announced in July 2015, this time for £40 million

 The Secretary of State for Defence (the Authority) acting through the International Guns, Missiles and Rockets Project Team of Defence Equipment and Support proposes to award a 12 month contract, to Raytheon Systems Ltd for the manufacture of a number of Paveway IV bombs.
 The contract value is 40 000 000 GBP

 It was widely reported that this was due to swapping production slots with Saudi Arabia.